Lung expert urges tradespeople to stay vigilant against asbestos dangers

 Tradespeople are at the greatest risk of exposure to asbestos fibres when carrying out, repairing or undertaking renovations on buildings that were built before 1990.
 One in three homes in Australia still have asbestos.

-“Asbestos was banned in Australia more than two decades ago but the ban did not extend to asbestos materials already in place,” director of the Institute for Respiratory Health, Melita Markey said.
+“Asbestos was banned in Australia more than two decades ago but the ban did not extend to asbestos materials already in place,” Board Member at the Institute for Respiratory Health, Melita Markey said.

 “It’s estimated that around 6.2 million tons of asbestos materials remain in our built environment and that asbestos is in one in three homes.